 Annual Membership Dues Are As Low As $25

-WELV is proud to sponsor awards that recognize truly distinctive achievements by women leaders in Virginia public education.
+WELV’s Awards Program recognizes distinctive achievements by women leaders in Virginia public education.

 And our broad community of WELV supporters plays a crucial role in helping us to select deserving winners!